Keeping a chicken run clean in 7 easy steps.

 Keeping a chicken run clean from wild bird contamination.

-- Remove any wild bird feeders within 50 metres of your run.
+- Remove any wild bird feeders and re-site them 50 metres or more away from the chicken run.

 - Check your run for bushes and plants which may attract wild birds: berries and grain, for example.
 If possible, cover them until harvest time.

-- If you provide your chickens with a seed blocks, either hang them in the coop or in a sheltered area where wild birds cannot access them easily.
+- If you provide your chickens with a seed blocks, either hang them inside the coop or in a sheltered area where wild birds cannot access them easily.

 - Reviewing ways of keeping birds of prey away from your chickens can work equally well for other wild birds.
 See these articles for more details.